worthpointlabs/terratest/REFACTOR.md

 - There are a bunch of patterns we often end up using throughout our tests that would be good to copy into Terratest.
   Anyone remember what those are off the top of our head?

+- One pattern I'm not sure on with automated tests is if our methods should return an `error` or take in a `testing.T` and fail the test automatically upon hitting an error.
+Returning an `error` offers the most flexibility, as in some cases, you want the error, and may not want to fail the test immediately.
+However, having to check for errors over and over again is very tedious, and in many cases, test code would be a lot cleaner if Terratest methods called `t.Fatal` any time they hit an error.
+Perhaps we need to support both options and come up with an idiom to indicate this?
+E.g., `terratest.Apply(options) error` and `terratest.ApplyT(t, options)`?